fastlane/docs/docs/actions/pod_push.md

-  `skip_tests` | Lint skips building and running tests during validation | `verbose` | Show more debugging information | `false` `use_modular_headers` | Use modular headers option during validation |
+  `skip_tests` | Lint skips building and running tests during validation | `verbose` | Show more debugging information | `false` `use_modular_headers` | Use modular headers option during validation | `synchronous` | If validation depends on other recently pushed pods, synchronize |

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>